 Soldering must be performed with caution!
 The soldering iron gets very hot and can cause severe burns.
 Always place the soldering iron on a heat-resistant surface while it heats up and cools off.
 While soldering, always works above a heat-resistant surface and away from anything flammable.
 Be careful not to overheat the wire and melt the wire insulation.
 It's a good idea to practice soldering using scraps of the same wire you will solder for your project.

 Choosing the Right Solder

 The best solder to use for tinning stranded copper wire is electrical-grade rosin-core solder.
 This is an acid-free solder that contains a flux in the core of the solder.
 Never use solder that contains acid, which can damage the wire or its insulation.
-If you use a different type of acid-free solder, you may need to apply flux to the wire as part of the soldering process.
+Acid-core solder is intended for use in plumbing applications.
+If you use a different type of acid-free solder without a rosin core, you may need to apply flux to the wire as part of the soldering process.

 Tinning must be done on bare wire.
-If the wire is insulated, strip about 3/4 inch to 1 inch of insulation from the wire end, using wire strippers.
-This length gives you enough wire to wrap around the terminal screw without excess wire hanging out.
-Follow these steps to tin the bare end of the wire:
+If the wire is insulated, strip about 3/4 to 1 inch of insulation from the wire end, using wire strippers.
+This length gives you enough wire to wrap around screw terminals but not enough so that excess wire will be exposed.

-- Extend the solder from its spool in a straight line.
-If desired, clamp the wire in a "third hand" tool or similar heat-resistant holding device.
+Extend the solder from its spool in a straight line.
+If desired, you can clamp the wire in a "third hand" tool or similar heat-resistant holding device.

-If desired, use needle-nose pliers to bend the tinned wire into a candy-cane-shaped hook that easily wraps around the screw terminal on devices like switches and receptacles.
+If desired, use needle-nose pliers to bend the tinned wire into a candy-cane-shaped hook that easily wraps around the screw terminal on devices such as switches and receptacles.